 If you start to notice habits you fear could jeopardize your assets in the future, such as your spouse starting to get into debt or develop a gambling addiction, you could initiate a postnuptial agreement to protect yourself later.
 You may also wish to create a postnuptial agreement if your financial assets substantially change, such as if you start a new business that starts to take off.
 If you and your spouse have a child, this could also be a reason to revisit the idea of a postnuptial agreement.

 Postnuptial agreements are not right for every couple in California.
 If you believe it could give you peace of mind about the future, however, bring the subject up to your spouse to see how he or she reacts.
-You can both schedule a meeting with an Sacramento family lawyer for more information and professional counsel about postnuptial agreements to find out if one is right for you.
+You can both schedule a meeting with a Sacramento family lawyer for more information and professional counsel about postnuptial agreements to find out if one is right for you.
 If you decide to draft a postnup, your lawyer can help you with legal paperwork.